riskiilyas/Pygame-Dijkstra-Visualizer/README.md

   After pressing the key, you can click anywhere in the map to insert the corresponding tile

 - To start the pathfinding process, press `Enter` key
-- After the process is done, you can cleanup the screen by pressing `Enter` again
+- After the process is done, you can cleanup the screen and restart the process by pressing `Enter` again